 - Choose “Accept and Proceed” in the popup window.

-- Click on “Copy URL,” then paste the link in messages sent to your friends and family.
+- Click on “Copy URL,” then paste the link into messages sent to your friends and family.

 - The Teleparty session begins.
 You can control the media, place comments in the chat, and see current status reports, such as paused, resumed, etc.

 Using the steps above, you can reduce device access to your Netflix account, thus removing specific devices from your Netflix account.
 But remember, each user must have an account to access your online Netflix party.

 What happens when I remove someone from my account?